TannerBerry/TannerBerry.github.io/projects/UHConnects.md

 <img width="200px" class="rounded float-start pe-4" src="../img/LandingPage.jpg">

-In the fall of 2023 myself and 4 other classmates designed and implemented a website for local and non-local companies who want to recruit students from UH to make their opportunities known to students.
+In the fall of 2023 myself and 4 other classmates designed and implemented a website called UH Connect for local and non-local companies who want to recruit students from UH to make their opportunities known to students.
 The "Company Connector" project presented a unique and pressing challenge: bridging the gap between University of Houston (UH) computer science and engineering students and potential job and internship opportunities.
 As a key member of the project team, my role was pivotal in shaping the website's overall design, functionality, and branding, which included creating mockup pages and designing the logo.

 ##### Project Overview: Addressing the Problem